kuntathegreat/sql_data_cleaning/README.md

-The NashvilleHousing file was downloaded and loaded into microsft server management system
+The NashvilleHousing file was downloaded and loaded into microsft sql server management system

 ## Data Preprocessing for Nashville Housing Dataset